vercel/styled-jsx/README.md

 ## Server-Side Rendering

-In the server rendering pipeline, you can obtain the entire CSS text of all the combined components by invoking `flush`:
+In the server rendering pipeline, you can obtain the entire CSS of all components by invoking `flush`:

 ```js
 import flush from 'styled-jsx/flush'